 Underlying causes, such as prostate cancer or benign prostatic hyperplasia, will be treated if these conditions are present.

-There are a few ways to reduce the risk of urinary urgency possibly.
+There are a few ways to reduce the risk.
 A patient should ensure they maintain a healthy weight.
 A diet that is free of unhealthy foods should be followed.
 Enough liquids should be consumed, but alcohol and coffee should be limited.

 The patient should try to create a urination routine for themselves.
 Avoiding smoking can also be an effective preventative strategy.